sematext/docs/docs/dashboards/settings.md

 The megaphone icon in the right section of the header is used to open the notifications.
 If your plan is in need of an upgrade, a new feature is announced, or similar system and service updates require your attention, they'll be shown in the notifications view.

-The next section describes the monitoring report menu located just below the top navigation menu, and help you discover how to add new components, correlate your logs and events with your Monitoring App, do report-specific actions, connect your Apps, and more.
+The next page describes how to use Reports and Components.
+The report menu located just below the top navigation menu, and helps you discover how to add new components, correlate logs, events, and metrics between your Apps, do report-specific actions, connect Apps, and much more.